MysteryBlokHed/webpack-ts-userscript-library/README.md

 # webpack-ts-userscript-library

-A template to create UserScript libraries using TypeScript and Webpack.
+A template to create UserScript libraries using TypeScript and Webpack tested with Jest.

 <!-- Info on how to use the template -->